forestgrape/coronavirus/index.md

 ## Introduction to Viruses

-> The definition given here
+> Definitions are denoted like this and are valid throughout this page.
+Sometimes only throughout this page.

+### form of life
 > <span id='form-of-life'> A *form of life* in a given environment is an identifiable  thing that can interact and influence parts of its environment and thereby produce things which are near the same and thus have near the same interaction patterns.
-These are called progeny or the next generation.
+These are called progeny or the next generation. </span>

-In other words, a form of live has memorized environment interactions pass rough copies of those memories to the next generation.
+In other words, a form of live has memorized environment interactions and passes rough copies of those memories to the next generation.

 All known forms of life on earth interact with the environment at the molecular level on the basis of enzymes made of RNA and proteins, which catalyze interactions in watery solutions.